vult-dsp/vult/README.md

 ## Credits

-Vult is maintained by @modlfo with the help of @Callejn and @johanrhodin Logo design by: John Klimt https://www.facebook.com/JohnKlimt
+Vult is maintained by: Leonardo Laguna Ruiz with the help of Carl Jönsson and Johan Rhodin

+Logo design by: John Klimt https://www.facebook.com/JohnKlimt

 ## Installing